jonschr/elodin-sections/README.md

 ```

 ## Style-ready classes
 A few classes have been set up by default to allow for more flexibility for sections.
-These can be added at the bottom of each section.
+These can be added at the bottom of each section, separated by spaces, e.g. **align-center full-height**

 ### For use on all sections
 - **align-center** – aligns everything inside the section to center on desktop and tablet, but leaves it left-aligned it on mobile.
 NOTE: some sections, due to their specific layouts, have defaults that already center align things.